logiqai/docs/integrations/splunk-heavy-forwarder.md

 ### RFS:S3

-LOGIQ.AI also fronts an S3 compatible protocol port where Splunk Heavy Forwarders can directly forward data using rfs:s3 output specification.
+Apica Ascent also fronts an S3 compatible protocol port where Splunk Heavy Forwarders can directly forward data using rfs:s3 output specification.
 Example is below

 #### outputs.conf